wihlner-addcream/solid-wtf/README.md

 # Calendar App

 This repository contains a simple Laravel + Vue application for creating events and tracking RSVPs.
+Events can also be exported as standard `.ics` files for use in calendar clients.

 ## Cloning the repository